RESOURCES AND INFORMATION WHEN APPLYING FOR LICENSURE

 - After applying, submit the Request for Exam Pre-Approval form, via fax at (614)728-7790 with a copy of your social work transcript. cswmft.ohio.gov/pdfs/LSWInstr

-- If you have not graduated, please note: the College of Social Work automatically sends letters of good standing each term on behalf of its graduation candidates to the board.
+- If you have not graduated, please note that the College of Social Work automatically sends letters of good standing to its current-term graduates.
+Students must submit this letter of good standing to the Board.
 These letters of good standing allow for you to proceed with exam pre-approval.

 - You will receive an exam pre-approval letter, via email, approving you to contact the Association of Social Work Boards (ASWB) to pay the $230 examination fee.